 Steeper learning curve

-Stainless steel or silver spoons are best.
+Stainless steel or silver spoons are best suited.
 The surface should be clean and smooth.

 2. What tools are needed?

 Yes!
-With the right tools and a little practice, even beginners can achieve impressive results.
+With the right tools and some practice, impressive results are possible even for beginners.

 4. Which engraving technique should I choose?